jshimota01/hubitat/Drivers/datetime_parser/README.md

 Requirements

-I have not tested this on any platforms besides my Hubitat c5 currently running 2.2.9 Firmware.
+I have not tested this on any platforms besides my Hubitat c7 currently running 2.3.0.xxx Firmware.
 That said, it is relatively benign and should work on any HE hub and with fingers crossed will continue to work as the HE world evolves.

-New Features
-1.x		Initial release

 Installation and Configuration